jkb-lab/pyologger/docs/source/examples.rst

 .. code-block:: python

-    """This example demonstrates how to use `pyologger` to load and visualize multimodal sensor data from animal-borne sensors, including depth, accelerometry, gyroscope, magnetometer, and ECG data.
+    """This example demonstrates how to use `pyologger` to load and visualize multimodal signal data from animal-borne signals, including depth, accelerometry, gyroscope, magnetometer, and ECG data.

     The example leverages Streamlit for an interactive interface and Plotly for plotting.
     """